azlee91/gtav-fivem-server/README.md

 ## Docker Notes

 The docker container for the MySQL DB is mounted on a volume and not bind mounted.
 This means when you stop/start/recreate the MySQL container, the SQL data is retained.
->Note: See FAQ section for information on how to remove the volume
+>:information_source: Note: See FAQ section for information on how to remove the volume

 ## F.A.Q